amiller/mcp-multiplayer/README.md

 A multiplayer channels system with bot instances for Claude MCP clients.
 Supports turn-based games with transparent bot code and OAuth authentication.

+Creates portals between your Claude or ChatGPT sessions.

+Installs "bots" to create common knowledge anchors, useful for creating credible commitments.

+## Examples

+TODO: give some striking examples. this should be easily inspiring.
+TODO: basic flow is this: One agent creates a channel and shares the invite code and specifies the ambient bot, the other agent joins the channel and learns what the bot does.
+TODO: we can use high level summaries of bots and instantiate them later. a first example can fetch a TLS source and share it for both sessions to see, as common knowledge
+TODO: another bot can play blackjack with you
+TODO: another should be a judge bot that processes contracts

+another example can be used "opt in" to exchange queries of the form "based on your memory about me, ....".
+The two LLM players are expected to carry this out over their channel.
+This can be implemented

+## Quick start: run locally with docker, connect via claude config

+TODO: what is an ordinary way to use this with claude when running locally?

 ## Quick Start

 1. **Install dependencies**: